AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 $ aio cloudmanager:set-pipeline-variables <pipeline id> --variable CM_PERF_TEST_BASIC_USERNAME <username> --secret CM_PERF_TEST_BASIC_PASSWORD <password>
 ```

-Please refer to the [Patch User Pipeline Variables](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/patchPipelineVariables) API documentation to learn how to use the API.
+See [Patch User Pipeline Variables](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/patchPipelineVariables) API documentation to learn how to use the API.

 ### AEM Assets {#aem-assets}

-Cloud Manager executes performance testing for AEM Assets programs by uploading assets repeatedly for a 30 minute test period.
+Cloud Manager runs performance testing for AEM Assets programs by repeatedly uploading assets for 30 minutes.

 #### Onboarding Requirement {#onboarding-requirement}

-For Assets performance testing, your Customer Success Engineer will create a `cloudmanager` user and password during the onboarding of the author to staging environment.
+For Assets performance testing, your Customer Success Engineer creates a `cloudmanager` user and password during the onboarding of the author to staging environment.
 The performance test steps require a user called `cloudmanager` and the associated password set up by your CSE.

-This should neither be removed from the author instance nor its permissions changed.
-Doing so will likely fail the Assets performance testing.
+This method should remain in the author instance with its permissions unchanged.
+Altering or removing it can cause Assets performance testing to fail.

 #### Images and Assets for Testing {#assets-for-testing}

 Customers can upload their own assets for testing.
-This can be done from the **Pipeline Setup** or **Edit** screen.
+This process can be done from the **Pipeline Setup** or **Edit** screen.
 Common image formats such as JPEG, PNG, GIF and BMP are supported along with Photoshop, Illustrator and Postscript files.

-If no images are uploaded, Cloud Manager will use a default image and PDF documents for testing.
+If no images are uploaded, Cloud Manager uses a default image and PDF documents for testing.

 #### Distribution of Assets for Testing {#distribution-of-assets}

 The distribution of how many assets of each type are uploaded per minute is set in the **Pipeline Setup** or **Edit** screen.

-For example, if a 70/30 split is used, and there are 10 assets uploaded per minute, 7 images and 3 documents will be uploaded per minute.
+For example, if a 70/30 split is used, and there are 10 assets uploaded per minute, 7 images and 3 documents are uploaded per minute.

 #### Testing and Reporting {#testing-and-reporting}

-Cloud Manager will create a folder on the author instance using the username and password as setup by the CSE.
+Cloud Manager creates a folder on the author instance using the username and password that the CSE setup.
 Assets are then uploaded to the folder using an open-source library.
 The tests run by the Assets testing step are written using an [open source library.](https://github.com/adobe/toughday2) Both processing time for each asset as well as various system-level metrics are measured across the 30-minute testing duration.
 This feature can upload both images and PDF documents.

 >[!TIP]
 >
->Please refer to the document [Configure Production Pipelines](/help/using/production-pipelines.md) to learn more.
-Refer to the document [Program Setup](/help/getting-started/program-setup.md) to learn how to setup your program and define your KPIs.
+>See [Configure Production Pipelines](/help/using/production-pipelines.md) to learn more.
+See [Program Setup](/help/getting-started/program-setup.md) to learn how to set up your program and define your KPIs.

 ### Performance Testing Results Graphs {#performance-testing-results-graphs}